oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

   }
 ```

+The `maintained_until` and `maintained_from` properties can be used to indicate that the distributions contained in `provider-metadata.json` at
+the given `canonical_url` are only guaranteed to be maintained until or after the specified date and time.
+This SHOULD be used to support a transition period between CSAF 2.0 and CSAF 2.1 (cf. section [sec](#transition-between-csaf-2-0-and-csaf-2-1)).
+CSAF downloaders (cf. section [sec](#conformance-clause-23-csaf-downloader)) and programs retrieving or providing a `provider-metadata.json`
+SHOULD evaluate this property and emit a warning if the current date is less than 90 days away from `maintained_until` and an error if the current
+date exceeds `maintained_until`.
+The programs MAY provide a non-default option to use the `provider-metadata.json` anyway.
+Furthermore, such programs SHOULD evaluate the `maintained_from` property and output a warning if the current date is still before the `maintained_from` timestamp.

 If a CSAF publisher (cf. section [7.2.1](#role-csaf-publisher)) does not provide the `provider-metadata.json`,
 an aggregator SHOULD contact the CSAF publisher in question to determine the values for `list_on_CSAF_aggregators` and `mirror_on_CSAF_aggregators`.
 If that is impossible or if the CSAF publisher is unresponsive the following values MUST be used: